TrevorMills/formidable-plus/readme.txt

 == Changelog ==

+= 1.2.2 =
+* New: calculation fields can have a prefix (like $) or suffix
+* New: added ability to localize calculation fields (decimal character, thousands separator)
+* New: added ability to hide row or column headings for table field in custom display
+* New: added ability to include or exclude rows or columns when adding table field to custom display
+* Fix: Bug that could have caused data corruption under some circumstances when reordering or deleting rows/columns
+* New: For Data from Entries fields, can place another field value from the same entry into a different cell in the table
+* New: Added options to Dynamic Tables - initial number of rows; user sortable; add/delete row labels

 = 1.2.1 =
 * Feature: Calculation fields can now place calculations into other fields on the form